ESedrak/log-parser/README.md

 make run-all NUM_IPS=x NUM_URLS=x
 ```

-Run the application and only return IPs(can add NUM_IPS=x to choose the number of IPs to return: defaults to 3):
+Run the application and only return the most active IPs(can add NUM_IPS=x to choose the number of IPs to return: defaults to 3):

 ```sh
 make run-ip-active
 ```

-Run the application and only return IPs information (can add NUM_IPS=x to choose the number of most active IPs to return: defaults to 3):
+Run the application and returns all information on IPs (can add NUM_IPS=x to choose the number of most active IPs to return: defaults to 3):

 ```sh
 make run-ip
 ```

-Run the application and only return URLs information (can add NUM_URLS=x to choose the number of top URLs to return: defaults to 3):
+Run the application and only return top requested URLs (can add NUM_URLS=x to choose the number of top URLs to return: defaults to 3):

 ```sh
 make run-url-top